 Orthodontic treatment is highly predictable and immensely successful.
-Depending on the severity of the malocclusion (bad bite) or irregularity, orthodontic treatments may occur in either two or three distinct phases.
+Orthodontic treatments may occur in two or three distinct phases depending on the severity of the malocclusion (bad bite) or irregularity.

 - Overbite – The upper teeth protrude further than or completely cover the lower teeth.